 Baby, it’s cold outside!
 But that’s no reason to hide inside.
 At least not when you are in Quebec City; one of the most charming cities in Canada.
-Quebec City in the Winter is truly a winter wonderland.
+Quebec City in the winter is truly a winter wonderland.
 From the snow-covered streets decorated with fairy lights, to cozy cafes, hotels, and restaurants, not to mention all the fun outdoor celebrations.
 So grab your toque (that’s a winter hat in Canada, for those who have zero idea what I’m talking about) and a good pair of boots to try these 15 fun things to do in Quebec City.
-Because if anywhere can make you fall in love with the winter season, it’s Quebec City.
+Because if anywhere can make you fall in love with the cold, it’s Quebec City in Winter.

 The Best Things to do in Quebec City in Winter

 Toboggan Down the Giant Ice Slide

 I am a firm believer that you are never too old for tobogganing.
 If you are of the same mind, then you will love the giant ice slide in front of the Chateau Frontenac Hotel.
 It’s known as the Toboggan Slide Au 1884 and is one of the oldest, traditional past times in the city.
 Enthusiastic sliders pay a fee to rent a sled and make a run down one of three tracks.
 Depending on conditions, you can go up to 70km/hour.
 It’s SO MUCH FUN.
 Just be cautious walking up the ramp with your toboggan.
 It can be slippery and falling and letting go of your sled may result in a little bit of a disaster.

 But even if I did, I’d still say it’s one of the best things to do in Quebec City in the winter.

 Toboggan Slide Au 1884 is very weather dependent but is usually open from January til March.